The Japanese media define the phenomenon as a symptom of a drift of the new generations.

 The new analysis used data collected by National Fertility Survey of Japan, a questionnaire designed and implemented approximately every five years between 1987 and 2015 since Japanese National Institute of Population and Social Security Research.

-Notes: Japan has not yet equated same-sex marriage with "traditional" marriage, and the survey therefore collected data only on heterosexual relationships.
+Note: Japan has not yet equated marriage for same-sex couples to "traditional" marriage, and the survey therefore collected data only on heterosexual relationships.

 The results